 What Is a Perennial Plant?

-Perennials are plants which are expected to live longer than two years.
+Perennials are plants that are expected to live longer than two years.
 Unlike annual plants (zinnias, marigolds, radish) which complete their life cycle in one growing season and biennials (Sweet William, hollyhocks, onions) which need two growing seasons to mature and go to seed, perennials may go to seed every year.
 They’re able to live for so long because they can stay dormant for long periods of time before re-blooming.
 Basil, potatoes and strawberries are a few examples of perennial plants.

 A few perennials are considered to be short-lived, lasting only two to three years.
 Rose campion is a short-lived perennial, but because it self-seeds so readily, it appears to live much longer.
 While other perennials, like peonies, have been known to last for more than 100 years, though it may take several seasons before they establish.